Feel the Beat (Darude song)

 "Feel the Beat" is a song by Finnish DJ and record producer Darude.
 It was released as the second single from his debut studio album Before the Storm.
-It shares many similar musical elements to the first single, "Sandstorm", and achieved success throughout Europe, Oceania, and America.
+It shares many similar musical elements to the first single, "Sandstorm", and achieved success throughout Europe, Oceania, and North America.
 It topped the singles charts in Finland and was a top ten hit in the UK, Ireland, Canada, and on the US (Billboard Hot Dance Club Play).

 Music video

 A music video was filmed for "Feel the Beat".
 In the video, Darude appears holding a briefcase and riding a Razor scooter.
 He gets into a Dodge Viper with a young woman and drives through the countryside, eventually stopping to meet a helicopter.
 The helicopter flies them to a dance party.
 Darude opens the briefcase to reveal a golden LP labeled "DARUDE – FEEL THE BEAT", which he proceeds to play on a turntable.

 Track listings

 These are the formats and track listings of major single releases of "Feel the Beat".